seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 {% endhighlight %}

 Now, let's connect to a database.
-Create a factory.
-Then create a lazy connection.
-Provide a connection string that consists of: username `root`, has no password, `localhost` and database called "test".
-The main idea of lazy connection is that internally it lazily creates the underlying database connection only on demand once the first request is invoked and it will queue all outstanding requests until the underlying connection is ready.
+Create a factory `React\MySQL\Factory`.
+Then ask it for a lazy connection. and provide a connection string.
+My connection string consists of: username `root`, has no password, host `localhost`, and database called "test".

 {% highlight php %}
 <?php